-Ms. Tippins has lectured at The 92nd Street Y, The New York Public Library, The Museum of the City of New York, The Brooklyn Historical Society, The National Arts Club, The Washington Arts Club, The Santa Fe Opera, The Dartington, U.K., International Summer School, and at numerous libraries, schools, and Big Read Events across the United States, among other venues, and has appeared in documentaries and programs on the BBC, NPR, WNYC, and elsewhere.
+Ms. Tippins has lectured at The 92nd Street Y, The New York Public Library, The Museum of the City of New York, The Brooklyn Historical Society, The National Arts Club, The Washington Arts Club, The Santa Fe Opera, the Netherlands Institute for Advanced Study in the Humanities and Social Sciences, the Université de Franche-Comté, Dijon's Consortium Museum, the Dartington, U.K., International Summer School, and at numerous libraries, schools, and Big Read events across the United States.
+She has appeared in documentaries and programs on the BBC, NPR, WNYC, CBS, and elsewhere.

 Ms. Tippins is currently at work on The First Two Hundred, the story of the first generation of Europeans and Africans to occupy Manhattan.
 The book is scheduled to be published simultaneously in the U.S. (by HarperCollins) and the Netherlands (by Querido) in 2025.

 Ms. Tippins lives in New York City and writes in a cabin in the Catskills.